Srujalshete/AcademicHub/README.md

  ![home](https://github.com/Srujalshete/AcademicHub/assets/67551839/38d66006-c58a-4cd4-8623-d6a1ea8bda87)

-**Note**: This is a client project, and due to confidentiality agreements, I am unable to provide access to all necessary files and the database.
+**Note**: This is a client-based project (Not yet delivered and confirmed), But due to confidentiality agreements, I am unable to provide access to all necessary files and the database.

 ## Features